 Imagine walking onto a construction site to find a fleet of bulldozers, graders, and excavators doing site prep without any operators behind the controls.
 Upon closer inspection, you notice some of the equipment is cab-less with no manual controls.
 The operators might be standing at a safe distance operating the machine remotely.
 Maybe the equipment is operating itself while someone monitors the work from the jobsite trailer or even back at the office 50 miles away.
 Autonomous and semi-autonomous construction equipment are the future and we’ll see it lead to safer jobsites with the work being done more efficiently and accurately than today.

 Self-driving, or autonomous, cars have gotten a ton of attention over the past couple of years with nearly every automaker along with companies like Google and Uber working to bring driverless cars to the market by the year 2020.
-The same technology being used to deliver us self-driving cars is bringing us self-operating construction equipment.
+The same technology being used to deliver us self-driving cars is bringing us self-operating or remote controlled construction equipment.

 So how does it work?
 A 3D map of the existing site is created using laser scanners, total stations, mobile mapping and aerial imaging using UAVs, or drones.
 Civil engineers then create site development plans which are then converted to 3D models.
 The autonomous machines are then deployed on site and sensors, cameras and a Global Navigation Satellite System (GNSS) such as GPS are used to pinpoint the equipment’s location on the site.
 The software uses real-time data transmitted from the heavy equipment along with the 3D map of the existing site and the 3D model from the site plans to instruct the equipment on where to go and how much earth to excavate, position the dozer blades for grading, etc.